adriancorrendo/soiltestcorr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# soiltestcorr: Soil Test Correlation and Calibration in R
+# soiltestcorr: Soil Test Correlation and Calibration

 <!-- badges: start -->